Quality of Trails

 Description

-Why Trek the Friuli Dolomites?
+Why go trekking in the Friulian Dolomites?

-An Untouched Corner of the Dolomites
+An Uncontaminated Corner of the Dolomites

 The Challenge: Steep, Remote, Rewarding